Marriage

 Skopelos Culture

-Matchmakers handed sensitive issues that preceded their marriage, and in mediation, naturally, they were awarded the golden lyre.
+Matchmakers handed over sensitive issues that preceded their marriage, and in mediation, naturally, they were awarded the golden lyre.
 If the other party descended from the subsequent drawing up of the marriage contract (bouleti).
 Then an engagement, always on Saturday, called batikia (at Skopelos engagement also called pandria).

-Father, mother and the bride’s relatives went to the groom’s house after sunset, holding red lanterns are made of paper dovetails.
+Father, mother, and the bride’s relatives went to the groom’s house after sunset, holding red lanterns are made of paper dovetails.
 A procession was followed by female members of the family dressed in traditional costumes.
 At Gloss, it was the groom’s relatives, who went to the house of the bride holding torches in their hands.

 After the agreement, the parents offered the girl a scarf and a basket full of confectionery and flowers as a sign of consent.
 Chamalia, a kind of local pastry made of marzipan, was a common treatment in these cases.
 During batikia, in Skopelos, the bride wore morko.
 Pleated dress made of glossy satin, tsatsaros, and kollaina the bust, bones, and Aeras on the head, as well as jewelry.